 After creating the model and the specification, the Prove strategy was used in order to verify the property.
-It was run both using MATLAB online and on a Windows laptop with Intel® Core© i5 CPU @ 2.71GHz.
-However, after running continuously for 10 days without producing a result, the verification was manually terminated.
+It was run both using MATLAB online and on a Windows laptop with Intel[®] Core[©] i5 CPU @ 2.71GHz.
+The online version and the desktop version were both used in order to run two verifications in parallel, to see if one would produce a result faster than the other.
+However, after running both continuously for 10 days without producing a result, the verification was manually terminated, with the assumption that the complexity had resulted in a state-space explosion that made Simulink unable to verify the specification.
 It was instead decided to gain increased confidence in the verification by using FindViolation with increasing Maximum violation steps.
-The results of the verification by using FindViolation can be seen in Table 1.
+The results of the verification by using FindViolation can be seen in Table 2.
 The Maximum violation steps option was gradually increased, until reaching the maximum value of 2,147,483,647, which is the maximum value for data type int32.
 As seen in the table, SDV was able to prove that the property was valid within bound in all cases.